What Is Institutional Effectiveness?

 - Providing support to reaffirmation and accreditation efforts

 The Southern Association of Colleges and Schools Commission on Colleges definition of Institutional Effectiveness serves as the cornerstone of King University’s IE program:

-The institution identifies expected outcomes, assesses the extent to which it achieves these outcomes, and provides evidence of improvement based on analysis of the results in each of the following areas: educational programs (including student learning outcomes), administrative support services, educational support services, research within its educational mission, and community/public service within its educational mission.
-(Comprehensive Standard 3.3.1, The Principles of Accreditation, SACS Commission on Colleges – 2012 Edition).
+The institution identifies expected outcomes, assesses the extent to which it achieves these outcomes, and provides evidence of seeking improvement based on analysis of the results in the areas below: student learning outcomes for each of its educational programs, student learning outcomes for collegiate-level general education competencies of its undergraduate degree programs, & academic and student services that support student success.
+(Comprehensive Standard 8.2, The Principles of Accreditation, SACS Commission on Colleges – 2020 Edition).